JanDeDobbeleer/oh-my-posh/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

-- [ ] I have read and understand the `CONTRIBUTING` guide
+- [ ] I have read and understood the `CONTRIBUTING` guide
-- [ ] I looked for duplicate issues before submitting this one
+- [ ] I have looked for duplicate issues before submitting this one

 ### Description